insomnia1996/deep-lawyer/README.md

 deep-lawyer
 ==
-deep-lawyer is a classifier used on legal judgement prediction task, based on CAIL2018 dataset.
+deep-lawyer is a classifier used on legal judgement prediction task, based on CAIL2018 dataset. we use Multi-perspective Bi-Feedback Network with combines multi-task learning, attention mechanism with traditional textCNN.

 #### Upload: